Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This luxury atmosphere is evident at the Banyan Tree.
 There is a staff member everywhere you turn, and we never wanted for anything.

-After a round of cocktails at Moon, the Banyan Tree generously invited us to try the tasting menu at Saffron, their restaurant a few floors down.
+After a round of cocktails at Moon, the Banyan Tree generously invited me to try the tasting menu at Saffron, their restaurant a few floors down.

 The food was exquisite.